 Student, Community & Organisation Edition

-From Devices to Impact
+From Devices

 A practical, interactive digital inclusion toolkit designed to help individuals, students, volunteers, community organisations, and partners understand the field — and turn understanding into practical action.